Comparison of the Stations of the Cross in Sauniere's Mary Magdalene church to those appearing in other Churches in the area.

 Rennes-le-Chateau Station 1 Rocamadour Station 1

-Unlike all the other Stations of the Cross, the Rocamadour Stations are not in a church.
-They are situated beside the Grand Escalier, a stairway of 216 worn and weathered steps.
+Unlike all the other Stations of the Cross used in this comparison, the Rocamadour Stations are not in a church but are outside situated beside the Grand Escalier, a stairway of 216 worn and weathered steps.
 As you climb you pass the 14 Stations of the Cross culminating in the Cross of Jerusalem at the top.
 Even today, some devout pilgrims make the climb on their knees in penance.
 Not something I would try or recommend.
-For visitors averse to stairs, there is also an elevator from the lower town (Basse Ville).
+For visitors averse to stairs, there is also an elevator from the lower town (Basse Ville) or you can park in the top car-park, walk down past the stations of the Cross and then ride the cable car back to the top, this is by far the easiest option.
 The size of these Stations are also larger than the others and set behind metal railings.
-They do though in detail resemble if not size, to those in Sauniere's church.
+They do though in detail resemble, if not size, those in Saunière's church.
 I will be ignoring the differences in the colour's in this and all other Stations, instead concentrating on the molded details.

 Couiza Station 1 Limoux Station 1

-The Stations of the Cross in the Couiza church, are the ones most mentioned by researchers, including Henry Lincoln and also many web sites, as being exactly the same apart from the colour differences.
-In fact there are many differences.
-The most obvious difference is the extra person standing between Jesus and Pontius Pilot.
+The Stations of the Cross in the Couiza church, are the ones most often mentioned by some researchers, including Henry Lincoln and also many web sites, as being exactly the same apart from the colour differences.
+Though at first they do look identical, in fact there are many differences.
+The most obvious difference in the comparison above the extra person standing between Jesus and Pontius Pilot.
 Pilot is not washing his hands but pointing at Jesus.
 There is no jaguar like statue.
-There are spears showing here also.
-There is no cloth covering the steps.
+There are spears and no cloth covering the steps.

 As you can see the Limoux station 1, above right, is completely different.